Differentiation in P-minimal structures and a p-adic Local Monotonicity Theorem: Proofs of the main results

 \subsection{Proofs of the main results (for $p$-adic fields)}

-Throughout this section we will assume that $K$ is a $p$-adic field.
+Throughout this section we will assume that we work in a $P$-minimal structure $(K,\Lm)$ and that $K$ is a $p$-adic field.
+Also, $f$ will always denote a $P$-minimal function.
 The main step in the proof of Theorem \ref{thm_bijna_overal_afleidbaar} will be to show that sets of the following type are finite. \begin{definition} For every positive integer $n$ we define

-\end{definition} By the discussion at the end of the previous subsection, it is clear that for every $x_0$ in $K$, either $f'(x_0)$ is well defined, or there exists $n$ such that $x_0\in S_n$ or $x_0\in T_n$.
-So in order to prove Theorem \ref{thm_bijna_overal_afleidbaar} it will be sufficient to show that both $\cup_{n}S_n$ and $\cup_{n}T_n$ are finite. \begin{lemma} The set $S_n$ is finite for every $n>0$. \end{lemma} \begin{proof} Assume that $S_n$ is infinite for some $n>0$.
+\end{definition} In order to prove Theorem \ref{thm_bijna_overal_afleidbaar}, it will be sufficient to show that both $\cup_{n}S_n$ and $\cup_{n}T_n$ are finite, because of Corollary \ref{cor_final}. \begin{lemma} The set $S_n$ is finite for every $n>0$. \end{lemma} \begin{proof} Assume that $S_n$ is infinite for some $n>0$.
 By $P$-minimality it must then contain a ball $B$.
 By Lemma \ref{lemma_5.1}, after shrinking $B$ if necessary, we may assume that for every $\lambda\in\Lambda_n$, ${f'}^{\lambda}$ is continuous on $B$.

 Fix $x_0\in B$.
 By the definition of $S_n$, there exist $\lambda,\mu\in\Lambda_n$ such that ${f'}^{\lambda}(x_0)\neq {f'}^{\mu}(x_0)$.
 After replacing $f$ by $f(x)-{f'}^{\lambda}(x_0)\cdot x$ and rescaling, we may assume that ${f'}^{\lambda}(x_0) = 0$ and ${f'}^{\mu}(x_0) = 1$.
 By Hensel's lemma, there exists $m$ such that $1+\pi^m\mathcal{O}_K\subset P_n$.
 Fix $0<\epsilon<\lvert \pi^m\rvert$.
 Because ${f'}^{\mu}$ is continuous, the following conditions hold if we choose $t_{\lambda}\in\lambda P_n$ and $t_{\mu}\in\mu P_n$ to be small enough: